YOUSSEFWAEL54/HTB-machines/machines/Giveback/writeup.md

 after many attemps to know what is the admin password i put the mariadb-password and it works

-# post explotation to make a new privliged pod (contanier)
+# post explotation to make a new privliged contanier

 ```